-UBC honoured Allard and celebrated the renaming of the school at a ceremony today in Vancouver.
+UBC honoured Allard and celebrated the naming of the school at a ceremony in Vancouver.

 Allard’s historic donation will bring unprecedented benefits to students and faculty – both now and in the future – by establishing permanent endowments to support: